bonaval/sequelize-temporal/README.md

 What is it?
 -----------

-___History__ tables maintain __previous values__ of data.
+___Historical__ tables maintain __Historical versions__ of data.
 Modifying operations (UPDATE, DELETE) on these tables don't cause permanent changes to entries, but create new versions of them.
 Hence this might be used to:

 - log changes (security/auditing)
 - undo functionalities